Minimal-Alexi/Minimal-Notepad-Client/README.md

 ### Features
 - Create and Login user
+  - User can edit user's detail or password after logged in
 - Create, Read, Update and Delete notes
-  - You can add photos, change the background color
+  - User can add photos, change the background color
-  - You can filter notes by categories
+  - User can filter notes by categories
-  - You can search notes by title
+  - User can search notes by title
 - Create, Read, Update and Delete Groups
 - Join group to read notes from that group
 - Share notes through sharing in a group.
 Whoever in the same group can read the note that you just shared